• Skip to main content

 This is where we come in, not to sell you something, but to explain what life looks like when the infrastructure problem just goes away.

-When your software runs on a managed hosted environment, the updates happen on our end.
+When your desktop software runs on a managed hosted environment, the updates happen on our end.
 The backups happen automatically and are actually verified.
 Multi-user access works without anyone needing to know which computer has the file open.
 New employees get set up with a login, not a complicated local installation.
 And when something does go sideways, there’s a support team you can call, one that doesn’t also have a sales pipeline to manage and client calls to return.

 You still run your business.
 You just stop being the person who also runs the servers.